dwins/GeoGig/src/web/api/README.rst

 **Callback**
   For JSON output, GeoGit supports JSONP, a technique for making HTTP GET requests without violating the Same Origin Policy enforced by web browsers.
-  JSONP is activated by providing a 'callback' parameter containing the name of JavaScript function to be invoked with the JSON returned by the GeoGit web API.
+  JSONP is activated by providing a ``callback`` parameter containing the name of JavaScript function to be invoked with the JSON returned by the GeoGit web API.
   Since callbacks are not applicable to XML output, when XML output is selected the callback parameter will be ignored.

 **Output Format**